Linaro/lava/doc/glossary.rst

   device dictionary
-    A key:value store within the LAVA server database which admins can modify to set configuration values for specific devices.
+    A key:value store within the LAVA server database which admins can modify to set configuration values for specific devices, specific to the :term:`pipeline` design.

   device group
     A set of devices, defined in the JSON of an individual test job,